Innovar-Healthcare/bridgelink-container/README.md

 <a name ="env-custom-jars-download"></a>
 #### `CUSTOM_JARS_DOWNLOAD`

 A URL location of a zip file containing JAR files.
-The JAR files will be installed into the `server-launcher-lib` folder on the BridgeLink server, so they will be added to the server's classpath.
+The JAR files will be installed into the `custom-jars` folder on the BridgeLink server, so they will be added to the server's classpath.

 <a name ="env-custom-properties"></a>
 #### `CUSTOM_PROPERTIES`